 And finally... this was our honeymoon.
 For the wedding, instead of registering for physical gifts (e.g., china, silverware, etc.), we registered different parts of this Tanzanian safari.
 For this blog post, we wish to heartfully thank:

-- Ronald M, for the overnights in this great location.
-It made a camper out of Frau A!
+- Ronald M, for the overnights in the game-drive camp.
 THANK YOU!

-- Amie and Kevin H, for the nights in this special camp.
-We absolutely loved it.
+- Amie and Kevin H, for the overnights in the game-drive camp.
 THANK YOU!

 - Erin and Kevin O, for one of these game drives.
 THANK YOU!